 Our Phang Nga processing factory, at CVP, has been a part of the "To be Number One' campaign since January 2016.
+It is 1 of 3 companies to join in Southern Thailand and has 113 members.

 The main activities are promoting the recycling of our waste products such as ash, fibre, empty bunches and decanter cake for organic vegetable farming.